Cure your imposter syndrome

 For a lot of developers, the number of things to learn can feel never-ending.
 Particularly so if, like me, you are self-taught.

-Even worse is when we don’t hear about an important concept until it’s too late.
+Even worse is when we don’t learn about an important concept until it’s too late.
 I didn’t learn what a file handle was until I wrote a logging utility that used them all up and brought down a system!

+All of this leads to imposter syndrome: the gnawing fear that any day now our colleagues will realise we don’t have a clue what’s going on.
 I firmly believe that imposter syndrome is caused by not knowing what you don’t know.
 The ground underneath us feels unsteady because there are so many unknowns lurking there.

 Imagine having a solid grasp of computer science.
 You’d confidently use all those terms your colleagues use.
 You’d fearlessly take on new tasks.
-You’d understand your work on a deeper level and more easily spot opportunities to apply ideas and innovate.
+You’d understand your work on a deeper level and spot opportunities to apply ideas and innovate.

-But I did it the hard way: I spent over five years reading huge textbooks and watching hours of lectures, always searching for the most valuable details in a sea of information.
+I did it the hard way: spending over five years reading huge textbooks and watching hours of lectures, always searching for the most valuable details in a sea of information.
+Let me show you an easier way.
+I’ve spent almost two years condensing all of that reading, studying and work experience into…

 The Computer Science Book